 After the University of California notifies us to terminate your Group membership, we will send a termination letter to the Subscriber's address of record.
-The letter will include information about options that may be available to you to remain a Health Plan member through one of our Individual Plans.
+The letter will include information about options that may be available to you to remain a Health Plan member.